modin-project/modin/docs/getting_started/installation.rst

 .. code-block:: bash

-  conda install -c conda-forge modin-ray modin-dask modin-mpi modin-hdk
+  conda install -c conda-forge modin-ray modin-dask modin-mpi

 Refer to `Installing with conda`_ section of the unidist documentation for more details on how to install a specific MPI implementation to run on.